System Connectivity | 22 Dezember 2020

 Cybus::Server::Opcua.
 Then we define its properties: we set the

 applicationUri, however in this case we proceed with the default ones.
-We set
+We have to set the

 true, so we can access the server without creating a user for this example.
 Note that this is not recommended for productive environments.
 With